-The teams are often cadets.

 Where the trail crosses a busy highway, the team may include first responders such as the local fire department.

 Crossroad signs should be placed on both sides of the road, 150 feet before the road crossing in each direction.

-Cadets are not permitted to stop traffic for skiers.
+Volunteers are not permitted to stop traffic for skiers.
 They stop skiers and advise them when it is safe to cross the road.

 First responders are permitted to stop traffic.

-The cadet teams report to the Field Advisor, who reports to Safety-1.

 If a road crossing team requires assistance, they can use their cell phone to call Safety-1.

 Waxing Teams